TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Countdown to launch: GOES-S satellite readies for liftoff from Kennedy Space Center See when and where you can watch the live event AROUND NOAA // Launching soon: 5 reasons GOES-S will be a game-changer for weather forecasts January was 5th warmest on record for the globe Featured photo: Last call at the South Pole, for now
+Enter Search Terms Countdown to launch: GOES-S satellite readies for liftoff from Kennedy Space Center See when and where you can watch the live event AROUND NOAA // Launching soon: 5 reasons GOES-S will be a game-changer for weather forecasts GOES-S satellite to map lightning in real time for U.S. West January was 5th warmest on record for the globe Featured photo: Last call at the South Pole, for now

 *   About our agency
 *   News and features